• Skip to primary navigation

 Jump to Recipe

 Instant Pot Eggnog Cheesecake is a wonderful Holiday cheesecake.
 It has the warm flavors of cinnamon, nutmeg, and rich eggnog.
-This pressure cooker eggnog cheesecake is a favorite of our youngest son, who would drink only eggnog if we let him!
+This pressure cooker eggnog cheesecake is a favorite Holiday dessert.

 Eggnog Cheesecake on a brown plate